Tushar10987/dwa_planner_ros2/README.md

 Pick any (X, Y) inside a 1 m radius of the start (0,0) to avoid collisions with the ring of pillars.
 Example goals: ( 0.5,  0.5), ( 0.5,  0.0), ( 0.0,  0.5), ( 0.7,  0.7), (-0.5, -0.5)
 ## The sample goals should satisfy √(x² + y²) > 1.0 m .

+RViz Visualization:
+1) Under Global Options, set Fixed Frame to odom.
+2) Click Add → By Topic and choose visual_paths to display the planned trajectories.